mahuti/arcadepi/README.md

 1. Choose the option to Clear/Reset Emulation Station input configuration.
 1. Choose Yes to proceed to clear the controller settings.

+##### Enable Keyboard input in MAME

+Launch a rom from AttractMode or EmulationStation.
+Open the menu (hotkey plus the xbutton (not the x key... the configured button)

+The latest builds of mame2003-plus have a new core option called "Input interface" which allows you to select between retropad, mame_keyboard, and simultaneous.

+*retropad* only reads input through the retropad abstraction.
+With default RetroArch settings, as has been mentioned, the retropad abstraction includes a mapping for player one on the keyboard.
+*mame_keyboard* this only uses the libretro keyboard api to pass keyboard input directly to the MAME keyboard input system.
+*simultaneous* is the 'classic' mame2003 behavior. both input systems simultaneously, including when they overlap.

 #### ATTRACTMODE
-_If you already copied the configs in the "Copy Files" section you can skip this._
+_If you already copied the configs in the "Copy Files" section you can skip this.

 	/opt/retropie/configs/all/attractmode (pi3... pi4 version is in ~/.attract)